iSaluki/phhs6/content/sixth/Business/Units/nd/TheExperienceCurve.md

 	- Firms should try to maximise market share
 	- External growth (such as takeovers) might work if a business can acquire firms with strong experience

+### Criticisms of the Experience Curve

+- Market leaders often become complacent - perhaps because of their "experience"
+- Experience may cause resistance to change and innovation
+- Might this cancel out cost benefits of experience?
+- A relatively old theory that is less relevant in an environment that changes so rapidly